 An ESTA only provides authorization to enter America without needing a visa.
 This holds for all trips made by air or sea.
 You are also required to have an ESTA if you are only in the US on a transit (even if you don’t need to leave to plane).

 - • Does an ESTA guarantee me entry into the US?

-Being granted an ESTA is not a guarantee that you will actually be allowed entry into the US.
-Upon arrival, the US Custom and Border Protection can still declare that you may not enter the US, for example if there are any doubts about the truthfulness of the answers you provided during the ESTA application, or if for political or safety reasons it is undesirable to grant you access.
-An ESTA is mandatory to travel to the US, but it is not the only requirement to be allowed access into the country.
+Being granted an ESTA is not a guarantee that you will actually be allowed entry into the USA.
+Upon arrival, the U.S. Custom and Border Protection agency can still declare that you may not enter the USA, for example if there are any doubts about the truthfulness of the answers you provided during the ESTA application, or if for political or safety reasons it is undesirable to grant you access.
+An ESTA is mandatory to travel to the USA, but it is not the only requirement to be allowed access into the country.

 - • Can I apply for an ESTA if I have a criminal record?